aws-samples/aws-cloudhsm-cloudformation-template/README.md

 The general order in which cloud resources are created is as follows:

-The general order in which cloud resources are created is as follows:

 - IAM service role and EC2 instance profile for the EC2 client instance
 - EC2 client instance
 - An EC2 UserData script is used in conjunction with [`AWS::CloudFormation::Init`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) to bootstrap the CloudHSM client instance